 This is one of those recipes you might want to make in steps.
 If you haven’t sliced cake layers in half horizontally, it’s a little daunting.

 There was loads of praise from the party attendees, one of whom even said this cake with lemon curd was the best thing I’ve ever made.
-I had a captive audience as I explained my cutting technique and the process of making a velvety Swiss meringue buttercream, which by the way, spreads and cuts like a dream!
+I had a captive audience as I explained my horizontal cutting technique to make the thinner layers and the process of making a velvety Swiss meringue buttercream, which by the way, spreads and cuts like a dream!
 If you have a lemon lover in your life, save this best lemon cake recipe for a special occasion!

 - Coconut Lemon Pudding Parfaits from Taste and Tell